 For you, there is no edge.
 You’re a sphere, an orb-like couch-locked continuum that can huff every joint, roast every bowl, devour every edible, and dab every dab that passes your right and leaves your left.
 You’re Cheech and Chong.
 You’re Mr. Nice on holiday in Jamaica.
 You’re Brad f**king Pitt in True Romance.

 Many instances of overconsumption stem from edibles (sorry!).
 For years, consuming edibles meant rolling the dice.
-Marred by inconsistent amounts of poorly distributed THC, most people’s experience with edibles is unfortunately the product of shoddy—read: baked—guesswork in someone’s kitchen.
+Marred by inconsistent amounts of poorly distributed THC, most people’s experience with edibles is, unfortunately, the product of shoddy guesswork in someone’s kitchen.

-With legalization and legitimacy of the cannabis industry, this has changed dramatically.
-Finally we have some consistency, some standards, and some accountability.
+With the legalization and legitimacy of the cannabis industry, this has changed dramatically.
+Finally, we have some consistency, some standards, and some accountability.

 (Side note: these chronic inconsistencies and the industry-wide lack of standards are exactly why KushyPunch originally launched back in 2014.
 Our founder Ruben Cross wanted something healthy, potent and consistent but couldn’t find anything on the market.
 To this day, these are still the most important tenets of the business.
 Read more about our story here.)